 Be present.

-Honour what is alive in you.
+Honor what is alive in you.

 Let powerful energies move without a story,

-without blame, without judgement, without resistance.
+without blame, without judgment, without resistance.

 (Yet allow resistance too